 Professor, Civil and Environmental EngineeringDownload Hi-res Photo

-BioMario Bergés is an associate professor in the Department of Civil and Environmental Engineering at Carnegie Mellon University (CMU).
+BioMario Bergés is a professor in the Department of Civil and Environmental Engineering at Carnegie Mellon University (CMU).
 He is interested in making our built environment more operationally efficient and robust through the use of information and communication

 Bergés is the faculty co-director of the Smart Infrastructure Institute at CMU, as well as the director of the Intelligent Infrastructure Research Lab (INFERLab).
 Among recent awards, he received the Professor of the Year Award by the ASCE Pittsburgh Chapter in 2018, Outstanding Early Career Researcher award from FIATECH in 2010, and the Dean's Early Career Fellowship from CMU in 2015.

 PhD 2010 - Carnegie Mellon University